bleaktwig/yuadrem-wiki/docs/kins/hume.md

 ### Distinctive Characteristics
 The skin of a gat is generally dark, usually ranging from yellow, through brown, to black.
 While some gats are blonde, the most common hair colors are brown, black, and sometimes red.
 It is a common gat custom to sport long hair and beards, often decorated with jewelry.

-With the exception of the treb, gats are generally small, ranging from 140 to 170 centimeters on average.
+Except for the treb, gats are generally small, ranging from 140 to 170 centimeters on average.
 Another common feature across gats is their eyes; which are usually of strong colors.
 This feature is often attributed as a Blessing of Color<!-- TODO.
 Link. --> given by Et.

 While all original gats had horns, the feature has been lost through the centuries.
 Those birthed by the remains of the god-tree, or Et-born, retain the horns.
 They are increasingly rare after the Penance, as nix<!-- TODO.
 Link. --> has destroyed the land that surrounds the tree.
 <!-- TODO.
 At some point I need to describe what an Et-born gat is. -->